Reducing Pesticide Exposures in Child Care Centers (HCES)

 Experimental: Integrated pest management

-The intervention consists of an integrated pest management (IPM) educational workshop and consultation.
-The child care health consultants (CCHCs) conduct the educational workshop for child care center directors and providers on IPM policies and practices including the providers' practices and beliefs.
-The workshop includes IPM videos, IPM Toolkit, and IPM toolbox.
-The (CCHCs) meet with center directors to review the results of the Baseline observational Checklists and to identify center-specific intervention goals.
-The intervention also includes 7 monthly child care health consultation visits where the CCHC and director review the center's progress towards the intervention goals, discuss problems, and share resources.
+The intervention consists of an integrated pest management (IPM) educational workshop, providing IPM materials, and monthly consultation.
+The child care health consultants (CCHCs) conduct the educational workshop for child care center directors and providers on IPM practices including the providers' practices and beliefs.
+The workshop includes a slide presentation on pesticides and IPM practices and the directors receive an IPM Toolkit and IPM toolbox.
+After the workshop and baseline measures are completed, the CCHCs meet with center directors to review the results of the baseline observational Checklists and the directors identify center-specific intervention goals.
+Monthly child care health consultation visits are conducted with the director to review the center's progress towards the goals, discuss problems, and share resources.

 Other Names: